 During winter quarter, we will further develop our understanding of concepts introduced in the fall, moving from specific case studies to a larger view of intersecting social and political systems.
 We will focus upon these main themes: Native American food rights and autonomy, farmworker justice and immigration, and finally, how these issues are interconnected in a larger food sovereignty frame, with emphasis on possibilities for social change.
 We will begin with local cases dealing with Native rights to salmon fishing as well as specific farmworker organizing struggles.
 We will visit local Native garden projects, and will be actively involved in the annual campus-wide José Gómez Farmworker Justice Day, as well as the Farmworker Tribunal held at the Capitol (since the Washington legislature is in session, this will be a good opportunity to learn more about local food policy initiatives and support farmworker justice).
 Our readings will come from various perspectives in the social sciences and humanities, including artistic expression like teatro campesino .
 Throughout winter quarter, we will continue to have seminars, lectures, workshops, films, a local food conference, and field trips as a program.
 Students will have the opportunity to participate in repeating community-based learning with a few local partners as preparation for potential future internships.

-food systems or agriculture, food policy, political economy, and cultural studies
+This offering will prepare you for careers and advanced study in: food systems or agriculture, food policy, political economy, and cultural studies

 First winter class meeting: Tuesday, January 9 at 9am (Sem II E1105)